PerlFFI/FFI-Platypus/README.md

 ## Memory leaks

-There are a couple places where memory is allocated, but never deallocated that may look like memory leaks by tools designed to find memory leaks like valgrind.
+There are a couple places where memory is allocated, but never deallocated that may look like memory leaks by tools designed to find memory leaks like Valgrind.
 This memory is intended to be used for the lifetime of the perl process so there normally this isn't a problem unless you are embedding a Perl interpreter which doesn't closely match the lifetime of your overall application.